 It is the reference point in a circuit from which voltages are measured.
 It’s also a common return path for electrical current.

-Current flowing to ground can be visualized similarly to other physical occurrences where matter or energy from a higher potential goes toward lower potential.
+Current flowing to ground can be visualized similarly to other physical occurrences where matter or energy from a higher potential goes toward a lower potential.
 These occurrences include:

 - Objects falling (think of an apple falling from a tree to the earth)